 10 Simple Customer Retention Tactics Using Paid Ads

-Advertising is the easiest way to acquire new customers for your business.
+Advertising is the easiest way to acquire new customers for your business—and get them to make additional purchases, which is known as customer retention.
 Unlike other marketing tactics, online advertising allows you to effectively measure your marketing strategies and conversion rates.

-Here are a few reasons why retaining your existing customers are important for your business.
+Here are a couple of reasons why retaining your existing customers is important for your business.

-- It increases ROI: As customer retention is much cheaper than customer acquisition, focusing on retaining customers will increase ROI.
+- It increases ROI: As we just mentioned, customer retention is much cheaper than customer acquisition; focusing on retaining customers will increase ROI.

 - Loyalty and lifetime value: Customer retention increases loyalty as well as increases lifetime value of customers.
-Adobe has reported that if online retailers retain 10% of their existing customers, they will end up making 2x the revenue.
+If online retailers retain 10% of their existing customers, they will end up making 2x the revenue.

 Let’s see how you can use advertising to retain your existing customers so that you can increase ROI as well as lifetime value of customers.